Category Archives: General Health

 A Reminder to Proceed with Caution

-The Sadie X Stackhouse Litter will celebrate their sixteen-week birthday on this coming Sunday (June 25th).
-That brings everyone to a crossroad.
-By now a lot has happened, and everyone will have found themselves insanely busy raising their Weimaraner.
-The Weimaraner’s (and the OwyheeStar) Vaccine Protocol can have been forgotten.
+We realize by now a lot has happened, and everyone will have found themselves insanely busy raising their Weimaraner.
+The Weimaraner’s (and the OwyheeStar) Vaccine Protocol may have been forgotten.

 Your Veterinary office will have a different (broad-based) vaccine protocol.
 Even if they agree to follow the recommendations, it will fall on the pup’s owner to remember these details.
 We suggest putting the dates on your calendar and ignoring the Veterinary office alerts.
 Otherwise, it gets very confusing.
-If you have forgotten the protocol read on1
+If you have forgotten the protocol read on.

 - 6-Week NEOPAR® Puppy Shot (given at OwyheeStar)

 - 9-Week *Nobivac Canine 1-DAPPv